bitboxer/bitboxer.de/_posts/2012-06-21-terminal-can-i-haz-nice-welcome-image.markdown

 ./icat ~/joker.png > ~/.dotfiles/logo.ascii
 ```

-And now you have to find an image that you want to use :) .
+And now you have to find an image that you want to use :smile: .